Best place to find information and services that your council provides...

 Phone: 01744 677101 / 677405 / 677406 / 677407

 If you wish to have ashes buried in St Helens or Newton-le-Willows cemeteries, please contact your funeral director.

-But family and friends of the deceased are now able to join funeral services together online, as St Helens Borough Council has launched a webcasting service for cremation ceremonies.
+Family and friends of the deceased are still able to join funeral services together online, with St Helens Borough Council's webcasting service for cremation ceremonies.

 All that is needed is an internet connection and a device that can display video, and the email invite to access the webcast.
 The webcasting service is being conducted via Microsoft Teams, so anyone wishing to use the service must have access to the free version of the app.